ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/15-hash-detect-tampering.md

 # Output:
 # file1hash file2hash differ: char 1, line 1
 ```
-The output of `cmp` command confirms a difference starting at character 1 of line 1 in the hash files.
+The output of the `cmp` command confirms a difference starting at character 1 of line 1 in the hash files.

 ## Extended analysis